Sorry, you need to enable JavaScript to visit this website.

 Beginning in May 2023, OHR launched our first Inclusive Language Guide (ILG) on race and ethinic identitiy.
 These guides serve as educational resources for District employees and the public as they begin to engage more regularly in conversations about race, sexual orientation, gender identity and expression, and disability & ableism.
 As educational resources, they should not be construed as legal advice or as a mandate.
 Rather, they should be viewed as invitations to encourage the use of language that centers on inclusion and equity by being mindful of the voices and experiences of people who have been historically marginalized.
 These guides are not meant to be comprehensive and are considered to be living documents.
 Currently, OHR offers two ILGs with more along the way.

-To learn more and download this guides, please visit our inclusion and equity resource page.
+To learn more and download these guides, please visit our inclusion and equity resource page.

 20th Anniversary of the DC Language Access Act